daops/membership-participation-agreement/MPA.md

 1. All Fee amounts are based in US Dollars.
 A full year’s payment of fees is due upon Membership. ***For non-Platinum members, a pro-rated amount of fees for the remainder of that calendar year will be assessed at the first anniversary of membership and membership will proceed on a calendar-year based renewal cycle thereafter.***
 2. ***Requires a 3-year membership commitment.
 At the first and second anniversary of membership the second and third full year’s payment is due.
 At the fourth anniversary of membership a pro-rated amount of fees for the remainder of that calendar year will be invoiced and membership will proceed on a calendar-year based renewal cycle thereafter.***
+3. ***If a member applies to withdrawal, it must be 60 days before the expiration of the current membership service.
+If the current membership service is about to expire, there is no renewal intention, and there is no feedback of withdrawal intention within 2 weeks after the service period.
+The foundation will reduce the price to Non-Profit member, and the rights and obligations refer to the Non-Profit member.***
-3. Please check the charter of Foundation to check the right and obligation of memebers.
+4. Please check the charter of Foundation to check the right and obligation of memebers.

 **PR:**